cocos/cocos-docs/en/asset-manager/cache-manager.md

 The cache manager provides three interfaces to clean up cache resources: `removeCache`, `clearCache` , `clearLRU` interface, `removeCache` to clean up individual cache resources, `clearCache` to clean up all cache resources, please use carefully, `clearLRU` to clean up older resources, `clearLRU` will be called automatically when the storage space of the mini-game platform is full.

-`removeCache' requires the original path of the resource to be provided for removal, for example.
+`removeCache` requires the original path of the resource to be provided for removal, for example.

 ```js
 cc.assetManager.loadRemote('http://example.com/background.jpg', function (err, texture) {